 The Kelsey has since taken part in expeditions to Sepphoris, Israel; the Monastery of Saint Catherine at Mount Sinai; Qasr al-Hayr, Syria; Apollonia, Libya; Cyrene, Libya; Dibsi Faraj, Syria; Carthage, Tunisia; Leptiminus, Tunisia; Tel Anafa, Israel; Paestum, Italy; Pylos, Greece; as well as Soknopaiou Nesos (Dime), Terenouthis, and Coptos and the Eastern Desert, Egypt.
 The Kelsey Museum currently supports excavations at Tell Kedesh in Israel, Abydos in Egypt, Gabii in Italy, and Aphrodisias in Turkey.
 While the focus of these more recent archaeological projects is no longer the enlargement of the Museum's collections (as it once was), these excavations and surveys have provided an impressive and growing archive of photographs, maps, and field notes.
 Clicking here will take you to a lot more information and pictures.

 The Kelsey Museum has produced a number of books and pamphlets about its collections, exhibitions, archaeological fieldwork, and conferences.
-Many are available for purchase by mail order.
+Many are available for purchase on line.
 Click here for further information about our latest publications and how to order them.

 The Kelsey Museum collections concentrate on artifacts from ancient cultures that bordered on the Mediterranean Sea, areas now known as North Africa, the Middle East and Southern Europe, including Egypt, Mesopotamia, Greece, Rome, Etruria, Israel, Syro-Palestine, and Persia.